boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **telegram_server**: Optional if notification_type set to 'Telegram'.
 If Telegram is blocked in your country and you need to use a proxy server to access it, put the fully qualified domain name of the server here. e.g. proxy.server.com

+**telegram_http**: Optional if notification_type set to 'Telegram'.
+If Telegram is retricted to HTTP only in your country, set this to **true** so that HTTP is used instead of HTTPS.
+Default = false

 **webhook_server**: Mandatory if notification_type set to 'Webhook' or 'openhab' then this is the name of the server to connect to when sending webhook notifications.

 **webhook_port**: Mandatory if notification_type set to 'Webhook' or 'openhab' then this is the port number to use when connecting to the webhook server.
 If this is not set, it will default to 8123.